triton-inference-server/server/docs/rate_limiter.md

 frameworks dynamically allocate memory.
 Running all such models simultaneously may lead to system going out-of-memory.

-Rate limiter allows to post-pone the inference execution on some model instances such that not all of them runs simultaneously.
+Rate limiter allows to postpone the inference execution on some model instances such that not all of them runs simultaneously.
 The model priorities are used to decide which model instance to schedule next.